 Very effective beneficial insects, the Green Lacewing

-Larva of a common Green Lacewing Chrysoperla Carnea
+Larva of a common Green Lacewing Chrysoperla Carnea feeding on an aphid

 The larvae are very cannibalistic and must be separated in transit.
 This is accomplished by means of a frame or hexcell unit.
 The hexcell unit is comprised of little compartments which can be opened a-row-at-a-time for predator release.
 Some companies sell the larvae loose in a bottle with buckwheat hulls as means of providing hiding places.